art4web01/names-poem/README.md

 For good ‘ol cheer</br>
 How Mary Beth’s best toaster makes toast.
 How two?</br>
 </br>
-Bell with Tyler it is Ty of Thunder there</br>
+Bell with Tyler it is Ty of Thunder where</br>
-That is where you physics nerds do Shot Put.
+Physics nerds do Shot Put.
 Hats down</br>
 </br>
-Knowing mouth err.
+Knowin' mouth err.
 They are rhymes ain’it</br>
-if I’m Droppin’ one.
+If I’m Droppin’ one.
 I’m a kneeling Elf</br>
 </br>
 Nature thyme is good to well me </br>
 I fly what’s mine so it is she who bakes like a pro so no</br>